ImtiazVision/Adobe-Experience-Manager-AEM-/Single_Page_Application_SPA.md

 ### AEM SPA Editor

 The AEM SPA editor provides a complete solution for supporting SPAs inside AEM.
+As a result, the SPA editor enables front end developers to design SPAs that can be incorporated into the AEM site, while simultaneously enabling content authors to change the SPA material as easily as any other AEM content.